domijan/kh/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

 or `manual_unlink_name` to unlink units using their names.
-Here, we unlink the East and West Midlands, and also the North West and East:
+Here, we unlink the East and West Midlands, and also the North West and North
+East:

 ``` r